shashinherath/SkyAlert/README.md

 # Welcome to SkyAlert 👋

-This is a Smart Weather App..
+This is a Smart Weather App.